 Prior to WebPT, Russell led product teams at other healthcare organizations.
 His roles included Vice President of Product and Innovation at Phytel, an IBM company, and Offering leader at IBM Watson Health, where he led the creation of provider-led population health tools and the integration of Watson and machine learning into several offering portfolios.
 At IBM he also led the development and launch of Watson Care Manager, helping care managers improve the lives of chronically ill individuals across the globe.
 Additionally, he led teams at MDdatacor (now Symphony Technology Group), uncovering new ways to use natural language processing to improve the payer driven quality programs.

 Russell graduated from Brigham Young University with a degree in electronics and information technology.
 He also received a certificate in “Disruptive Strategy” from Harvard Business School in 2017.

-Michelle Babcock, a physical therapist and Chief Experience Officer at Spooner Physical Therapy, and Russell Olsen, VP of Innovation and Product Management for WebPT, will describe how they implemented NPS to identify unhappy patients early and work with them directly to improve their experience.
-NPS also enabled two key goals: keeping patients engaged in their care, and understanding and leveraging the data to improve revenue by generating referrals and promoting additional services.
+Michelle Babcock, PT, MSPT, a physical therapist and Chief Experience Officer at Spooner Physical Therapy, and Russell Olsen, VP of Innovation and Product Management at WebPT, will describe how they implemented NPS to identify unhappy patients early and work with them directly to improve their experience.
+NPS also enabled two key goals: keeping patients engaged in their care and understanding and leveraging the data to improve revenue by generating referrals and promoting additional services.